Huotes/CommitMaker/README.md

 The Internet: where men are men women are men and children are FBI agents.

 Chuck Norris sleeps with a pillow under his gun.

+Chuck Norris is the only person who can simultaneously hold and fire FIVE Uzis: One in each hand, one in each foot -- and the 5th one he roundhouse-kicks into the air, so that it sprays bullets.